FHOOEAIST/aist-kube/local-dynamic-storage/README.md

 ## Deployment of this storage chart

-This storage class and required deployment is integrated into the `kube-system` namespace which is the main namespaces of kubernetes.
+This storage class, and the deployment is integrated into the `kube-system` namespace which is the main namespaces of kubernetes.

-Install this chart via helm with the command and providing the image to the prepared hostpath-provisioner and don't forget to test with `--debug --dry-run`:
+Install this chart via helm with the command and providing the image to the prepared hostpath-provisioner and don't forget to test with `--debug --dry-run`.
+Don't forget to set the `hostMainPath` in the values file:
 ```bash
 # if you are in the main directory of the project
 helm install --set-string provisioner=someOwner/hostpath-provisioner local-dynamic-storage ./local-dynamic-storage